RakhithJK/BishopFox-sliver-wiki/Port-Forwarding.md

 * `wg-portfwd` - This command uses WireGuard port forwarding, and is only available when using WireGuard C2.

 __NOTE:__ Generally speaking `wg-portfwd` is faster and more reliable, we recommend using it whenever possible.
 Some protocols may be unstable, or may not work when tunneled via `portfwd`.
-However, `wg-portfwd` requires a little extra setup (see below).
+However, `wg-portfwd` does requires a little extra setup (see below).

 ## Tunneled Port Forwarding